pipe-cd/pipecd/docs/content/en/blog/news/pipecd-best-practice-02.md

 In the dog cluster, we host a PipeCD controlplane, which manages exactly only one Piped, that deploys the Production controlplane we talked about above.

-> If you ask which Piped deploys this dog controlplane, it's the point interesting thing comes.
+> If you ask, which Piped deploys this dog controlplane?
+It's the point interesting thing comes.
 The Piped which is registered to the Production controlplane is the one that deploys this dog cluster controlplane.
-They deploy each other!
+Production and dog deploy each other!

 ##### 3. The dev, internal play and external play clusters